ejgallego/interval/README.md

 There are some restrictions on the domain of a few functions: `pow` and `powerRZ` should be written with a numeric exponent; the input of `cos` and `sin` should be between `-2*PI` and `2*PI`; the input of `tan` should be between `-PI/2` and `PI/2`.
+Outside of these domains, the trigonometric functions return meaningful results only for singleton input intervals.

+A helper tactic `interval_intro e` is also available.
+Instead of proving the current goal, it computes an enclosure of the expression `e` passed as argument and it introduces the resulting inequalities into the proof context.
+If only one bound is needed, the keywords `lower` and `upper` can be passed to the tactic, so that it does not perform useless computations.
+For example, `interval_intro e lower` introduces only the inequality corresponding to the lower bound of `e` in the context.
+The `interval_intro` tactic uses a fresh name for the generated inequalities, unless one uses `as` followed by an intro pattern.

+The `integral` tactic is dedicated to verifying enclosures of integrals.
-The tactic also recognizes integral expressions `RInt` whose bounds are constants and whose integrand is an expression containing only constant leaves except for the integration variable.
-Some improper integral expressions `RInt_gen` are also supported with bounds `(at_right 0) (at_point _)` or `(at_point _) (Rbar_locally p_infty)`.
-In the improper case, the integrand should be of the form `(fun t => f t * g t)` with `g` one of the following expressions:
+Such an integral should be expressed using `RInt`; its bounds should be constant; and its integrand should be an expression containing only constant leaves except for the integration variable.
+Improper integrals are also supported, when expressed using `RInt_gen`.
+The supported bounds are then `(at_right 0) (at_point _)` and `(at_point _) (Rbar_locally p_infty)`.
+In the improper case, the integrand should be of the form `(fun t => f t * g t)` with `f` a function bounded on the integration domain and `g` one of the following expressions:

   - `exp (- (_ * t))`,
   - `powerRZ t _ * (ln t) ^ _`,
   - `/ (t * (ln t) ^ _)`.

-A helper tactic `interval_intro e` is also available.
-Instead of proving the current goal, it computes an enclosure of the expression `e` passed as argument and it introduces the inequalities into the proof context.
-If only one bound is needed, the keywords `lower` and `upper` can be passed to the tactic, so that it does not perform useless computations.
-For example, `interval_intro e lower` introduces only a floating-point lower bound of `e` in the context.
-Unless one uses `as` followed by an intro pattern, the `interval_intro` tactic generates a fresh name for the hypothesis added to the context.
+The helper tactic `integral_intro` is the pendant of `interval_intro`, but for introducing enclosures of integrals into the proof context.
+As with `interval_intro`, keywords `lower`, `upper`, and `as`, are supported.

 Fine-tuning